 Many of our students have busy lives out of school and so we a have a low-key approach to homework.
 We expect our children to spend time on their personal choice reading and have a minimum expectation of mastering the basic maths facts through math maintenance on the Mathletics programme as the priorities.
 Very occasionally children may work on personal inquiry or projects at home.

-Our team building focus in term 1 sends us away to our annual camp and this sets us up well for the rest of the year.
+Our team building focus in term 1 sends us away to our annual camp and sets us up well for the rest of the year.
 Our close proximity to the city means that we get excellent access to many creative events in Wellington.

 News & Notices